heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 In the next section, you will intentionally create a conflict to learn how to resolve it.

-Checkout to a new branch and change the title of the `.profile/README.md` file to `# This change is made on the branch 'this-branch-will-create-a-conflict'` and commit:
+Checkout to a new branch and change a content of the `README.md` file.
+Remember the line(s) you have changed (you will need it later) and commit:

 ```sh
 # Checkout to a new branch